About the Ernst von Siemens Music Foundation

 Prizes

-The Ernst von Siemens Music Prize 2024, endowed with 250,000 euros, goes to the South Korean composer Unsuk Chin.
-The 2024 composer prizes, each endowed with 35,000 euros, will go to Bára Gísladóttir from Iceland, the Italian Daniele Ghisi and Yiqing Zhu from China.
-The Prize Ceremony took place on May 18, 2024 in the Herkules Hall of the Munich Residence.
+The Ernst von Siemens Music Prize 2025, endowed with 250,000 euros, goes to the British-German conductor Sir Simon Rattle.
+The 2025 Composer Prizes, each endowed with 35,000 euros, go to Ashkan Behzadi (Iranian-Canadian), Bastien David (France), and Kristine Tjøgersen (Norway).
+The Prize Ceremony will take place on May 17, 2025 in the Hercules Hall of the Munich Residence.

 The Ernst von Siemens Music Foundation also awards two Ensemble Prizes.
 With 75,000 euros each, two young ensembles are supported as individually and sustainably as possible in their artistic and structural development.
 For the Ensemble Prize 2025, the Board of Trustees chose the ensembles Collective lovemusic and Tacet(i).
 The ensembles stood out from the many applications submitted due to their technical precision, their innovative programmes and, last but not least, their openness towards young composers and their work.